samtupy/nvgt/doc/src/manual/-Game Development Tutorial.md

 uint y = 3;
 y=-3; // Oh no!
 ```
-As you can see, there are two types of them.
+As you can see, we used both kinds of integers.
 One is called an int, as we'd expect, but the other is called a uint.
 What does the u mean?
 You might have already guessed!

 We'll talk about that in a second.
 And if you don't want to learn about binary now, it's enough to know that unsigned ints sacrifice the ability to store negative values for double+1 the positive number range.